Summer 2024 MSW Credit Course Electives

 SW 975: Serious Illness - A Grief & Loss Perspective

 This course will focus on the trajectory of serious illness and the accompanying experience of grief.
-Throughout the course students will utilize a life course perspective, discussing the impact of not only age but also developmental stages (individual and family), race, culture, ethnicity, and overall social context.
-Incorporating a trauma-informed and human rights perspective, students will increase their knowledge, assessment skills, clinical skills, and self-awareness, in order to best serve this population in various practice settings.
+Students will utilize a life course perspective, discussing the impact of age and developmental stages (individual and family), race, culture, ethnicity, and overall social context.
+Incorporating a trauma-informed and human rights perspective, students will increase their knowledge, enhance their assessment and clinical skills, and improve their self-awareness, in order to best serve this population in various practice settings.

 Schedule Thursday, July 11th 8:45am - 4pm